kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

     type ResourceClaimTracker interface {
       ...
   	  ListAllAllocatedDevices() (sets.Set[structured.DeviceID], error)
-      // ListAllAllocatedShares lists all shared allocation from allocated ResourceClaims.
+      // ListAllAllocatedSharedDevices lists all shared allocation from allocated ResourceClaims.
 The result is guaranteed to immediately include
       // any changes made via AssumeClaimAfterAPICall(), and SignalClaimPendingAllocation().
-      ListAllAllocatedShares() (structured.AllocatedResourceCollection, error)
+      ListAllAllocatedSharedDevices() (structured.AllocatedCapacityCollection, error)
       ...
     }
     ```